At the Project:

 - Migration routes of Tree Swallows that nest in western North America are less

 well known, but it's thought they follow north-south mountain ranges, valleys,

 and the Pacific seacoast, south to southern California, Arizona, and Mexico.

-- Although most Tree Swallow migration is overland, it's clear that they are quite
+- Although most Tree Swallow migration is overland, they are quite able to cross